kdgdkd/ramiho/README.md

-# ramiho - Raspberry Pi Midi Host manager
+# ramiho - Midi Host manager

 ramiho is a command-line interface helping with ALSA MIDI connection management.